openaustralia/planningalerts/README.md

 * Check deployed staging is still working by going https://www.test.planningalerts.org.au

 ### Upgrade ruby in production
-* Deploy new version of the application with upgraded `.ruby-version` to production by running `bundle exec cap -S stage=production deploy`
+* Deploy new version of the application with upgraded `.ruby-version` to production by running `bundle exec cap production deploy`
 * Check deployed production is still working by going https://www.planningalerts.org.au
 * Login to each webserver in turn (as deploy user).
 Then `cd /srv/www/production/current; bundle install --gemfile Gemfile --path /srv/www/production/shared/bundle --deployment --without development test`.
 This step is necessary if you're upgrading a ruby major version.
 You might be able to skip it if not.
 * Edit `roles/internal/planningalerts/templates/default` to change the ruby version used by passenger for production